awestover/thoughts/content/alignment.md

 In this post I try to give a concise explanation of why I believe the following things are more likely than not:

 - **Claim 1** People will try (very hard) to create highly capable AI agents.
 - **Claim 2** Highly capable AI agents will be created and widely deployed soon (before 2040).
 - **Claim 3** Highly capable AI agents could, if it wanted to, kill or disempower all humans.
 - **Claim 4** Highly capable AI agents would have incentives to kill or disempower all humans.
 - **Claim 5** Highly capable AI agents would be likely to kill or disempower all humans.

+There are definitely things, even "easy" things, that humanity could do to reduce xrisk posed by AI.
+But it's going to be tricky and does not happen by default.
+One goal of this post is to make you an informed citizen who is amenable to acting to mitigate this risk.
+I'll discuss this more at the end.

 These are some pretty bold claims!
 I think it's pretty reasonable to have a strong prior against any argument with such a startling conclusion.
 But, I think that this argument does actually merit consideration.
 I strongly hope that you'll read this post with an open mind, and weigh the arguments yourself, rather than taking the easy route -- relinquishing [[responsibility]] for forming an opinion about this to the population at large, or the government, or anyone but yourself.